Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Test Case

-In our second scenario, we consider a decrease of available power from WTs, e.g., due to a decrease in local wind speeds, thus tightening their power limit constraints to 0.612 and making perfect model matching not feasible.
-The aggregate and individual device output is shown in \autoref{fig:imperfect_all} and \autoref{subfig:imperfect_dec}, respectively.
+In our second scenario, we consider a decrease of nominal power from WTs, e.g., due to a decrease in local wind speeds, thus tightening their power limit constraints to 0.612 and making perfect model matching not feasible.
+The individual and aggregate device output is shown in \autoref{subfig:imperfect_dec} and \autoref{fig:imperfect_all}, respectively.
 In this case, we perform 50 iterations of \autoref{alg:dual_conensus_admm} before starting the simulation, which more closely corresponds to the nominal case where local controllers are distributedly computed before deployment.
 Performance is significantly improved during transient where oscillations are limited, see \autoref{fig:perfect_all_detail} and \autoref{fig:imperfect_all_detail}, and steady-state where coupling constraints are more rigidly satisfied, see \autoref{subfig:imperfect_dec}.
-This improvement is justified by the rapid convergence of \autoref{alg:dual_conensus_admm}, reaching a relative suboptimality of \( 10^{-5} \) w.r.t.\ the optimal value of \eqref{eq:abmm} within 100 iterations, as shown in \autoref{subfig:suboptimality}.
+This improvement is justified by the rapid convergence of \autoref{alg:dual_conensus_admm}, reaching a relative suboptimality of \( 10^{-5} \) w.r.t.\ the optimal value of \eqref{eq:abmm} within 100 iterations, as shown in \autoref{subfig:suboptimality}, which is why the warm-started Scenario 2 shows improved performance over the cold-started Scenario 1.
+Moreover, the reduced nominal power of the WTs leads to a decreased contribution in the aggregate steady-state power output as prescribed by the coupling constraints, while the opposite behavior is observed for PVs.
+The ESs are more active in Scenario 2 and compensate for WTs, especially during the initial transient given that ESs are characterized by the smallest time constant.
 Further, \autoref{subfig:imperfect_dec} clearly indicates that devices satisfy constraints non-conservatively and are being operated at their limits.
-Finally, our distributed method yields very similar responses to the centralized solution, even under online deployment.
+Finally, our distributed method yields very similar responses to the centralized solution, even under online deployment, as shown in \autoref{fig:all_responses}.